niyeldeii/essays/thinking_sand_blog_post.md

 Students who relied on ChatGPT couldn't remember what they'd written.

-This isn't brain damage—it's cognitive offloading.
+This reflects cognitive offloading, not brain damage.
 The neural circuitry isn't destroyed; it's simply not being exercised.
 Like a muscle in zero gravity, it weakens from disuse.

 But the critical distinction matters: it's offloading, not inevitable decay.
 As Google's Chief Decision Scientist Cassie Kozyrkov notes: "Using a forklift doesn't build your biceps."
 The spreadsheet didn't kill mathematics; it built Wall Street.